 Letter 9013: I take great pleasure whenever I receive one of your letters.

-I take great pleasure whenever I receive one of your letters.
-They bring proof both of your good health and of your affection.
-I am especially glad that you promise to visit soon.
-To encourage you to hurry, I announce that my son, if divine favor smiles on us, will assume the praetorian fasces [take up the office of praetor, with its obligation to sponsor public games] in the coming year.
-I have written to you about this matter more fully through my household agents, whom I have charged with purchasing horses from Spain.
+I take great pleasure of mind whenever I receive the gift of your conversation.
+For in those letters there is a token both of your good health and of your affection.
+Besides, it is a joy to me that you promise to be present shortly.
+But so that you may hasten the more to come, I announce that my son, if divine favor smiles upon him, will take up the praetorian fasces [the insignia of the praetorship] in the coming year.
+About this matter I have written to you more fully through my household servants, to whom we have entrusted the purchase of horses from Spain.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.